All-Hands-AI/OpenHands/docs/modules/usage/troubleshooting/troubleshooting.md

 **Symptoms**

-Open Hands usually asks whether to resume or start a new session when opening the UI.
+OpenHands usually asks whether to resume or start a new session when opening the UI.
 But clicking "Resume" still starts a fresh new chat.

 **Details**

 With a standard installation as of today session data is stored in memory.
-Currently, if Open Hands's service is restarted, previous sessions become invalid (a new secret is generated) and thus not recoverable.
+Currently, if OpenHands's service is restarted, previous sessions become invalid (a new secret is generated) and thus not recoverable.

 **Workarounds**

-* Change configuration to make sessions persistent by editing the `config.toml` file (in Open Hands's root folder) by specifying a `file_store` and an absolute `file_store_path`:
+* Change configuration to make sessions persistent by editing the `config.toml` file (in OpenHands's root folder) by specifying a `file_store` and an absolute `file_store_path`:

 ```toml